Lusan-sapkota/smart-shell/README.md

 - 🛠️ **Open Source & Extensible**
   Easily extend functionality or contribute — fully open and developer-friendly.

-## 🚀 Quick Installation (One Command)
+## Quick Install (Recommended)

-Simply run this single command to install Smart-Shell system-wide:
+Smart-Shell requires [pipx](https://pypa.github.io/pipx/) for user installations on most modern Linux systems (PEP 668).

 ```bash
 curl -sSL https://raw.githubusercontent.com/Lusan-sapkota/smart-shell/main/install.sh | bash
 ```

+> Please note: After running the install script, you may be prompted to install [pipx](https://pypa.github.io/pipx/) if you want a user-level isolated install.
+The script will guide you if this is needed.
-> Please note: Run smart-shell setup command after this to setup api key and sudo password.
+> After installation, run `smart-shell setup` to configure your API key and sudo password.
+> If you want to install from source for development, clone the repo and run the install script from the project directory.

-That's it!
-After installation, you can immediately use Smart-Shell from any terminal by typing:
+After installation, use Smart-Shell from any terminal:

 ```bash
 smart-shell
 ```

-The installer will:
-- Check dependencies and install them if needed
-- Install Smart-Shell globally on your system
-- Set up command completion for bash/zsh
-- Create desktop entry for launching from application menu
-- Prompt you to set up your API key (one-time setup)

 ### Setting up your API key